JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 Since most conferences allow multiple CFP submissions, I generally try with a few different topics, often 2-3 out of:

 1. A talk directly on the conference's focus
-1. A talk generally on the conference's focus, but with a twist and/or additional technical area
+1. A talk generally on the conference's focus, but with a twist and/or another area
-1. A talk partially on the conference's focus, but focused on a different topic with a fun twist
+1. A talk partially on the conference's focus, but focused on another topic and/or a fun twist

 ### Aside: Naming Talks